 - U.S. citizen at the time of application

-- Have completed undergraduate degree after April 2013.
+- Have completed undergraduate degree by April

 - Have obtained an overall undergraduate GPA of 3.7 or higher